vibbits/containers-workshop/exercises/02_building_dockerfiles.md

 ### Exercise 3

 We would like to build a simple Docker image which is based on the base image `ray` version 1.10.0 of the `rayproject`.
-Consult the documentation and the Quick start document at https://micromamba-docker.readthedocs.io/en/latest/quick_start.html to construct a Dockerfile which uses the `requirements.txt` file in the main folder of this repository.
+Consult the setup referenced here (https://github.com/anyscale/academy/tree/main/ray-serve/e2e/deploy-cloud-run) to construct a Dockerfile which uses the `requirements.txt` file in the main folder of this repository.
 Once successfully build, run the command `python test-query.py`.

 ## Exploratory exercises (no guarantee that the build process will still work)